zenaton/rfcs/rfc-028-scheduler.md

 Important: when the agent API will be available, the result of `schedule` method could be a `Scheduled` object

-### Options Precedence
-It can be useful (for backward compatibility or for more elegant syntax) to be able to define options inside task or workflow.

-The following rules will apply to determinate value of an option or `id` at scheduling:
-- the value provided at scheduling (if any) is used
-- if none and task/workflow implementation is known, then value provided in task/workflow (if any) is used
-- if none, then no value is used (default being managed by server)

-Note that some options (such as maxProcessingTime) will be used by the Agent.
-For them also the value provided in task/workflow (if any) is used if no value was provided at scheduling => The Agent must not confond default value provided by server with value provided at scheduling (especially if task implementation in unknown at scheduling).

-For sake of simplicity (user point of view - not ours !), I suggest that all options can be define at scheduling AND within task or workflow with a common syntax.

-Example:
-`SendWelcomeEmail::with($user)->options(['maxProcessingTime' => 300])->schedule();`
-or
-`public function getMaxProcessingTime() { return 300; }`

-Note: I hesitate with `SendWelcomeEmail::with($user)->maxProcessingTime(300)->schedule();`

 ### Scheduled object
 -----